 Third Place First is the Progress network to help CLPs fight back against the Tory government and take Labour in seats like Bristol North West, Cambridge, Reading East and Watford from third place to first place.
 The network looks to help local Labour parties win council seats and build capacity in places where Labour is third place.

-There are three Third Place First seats in the Frontline 40 - the 40 seats that will make up a working majority for Labour in 2015.
+There are four Third Place First seats in the Frontline 40 - the 40 seats that will make up a working majority for Labour in 2015.
 The candidates are:

 Find out more about them and follow their campaigns here.